Index to all pages:

 Mr. Paul Foerster took this photo of the large spring at Spring Run 1 when it was dry in the summer of 1956.

 Mr. Foerster is Professor Emeritus of Mathematics at Alamo Heights School and taught there for 50 years.
 It is a virtual certainty that you used a math textbook in school written by Mr. Foerster.
-He wrote them for all the major publishers, and is still active doing so in 2019.
+He wrote them for all the major publishers, and was still active doing so in 2019.

-None of us the water business had ever before seen a photo of Comal Springs dry in 1956, until Mr. Foerster brought it to my attention that he had one.
+None of us in the water business had ever before seen a photo of Comal Springs dry in 1956, until Mr. Foerster brought it to my attention that he had one.
 He graciously allowed its use here.

-Photo © Copyright (1956-2019) by Paul Foerster.
+Photo © Copyright 1956 by Paul Foerster.
 Used by permission.

 Comal Springs, view from above